SANITPRAKASH/Kalyanicollections/README.md

 ## Support

-For support, email info@pushkaraexpressions.com or create an issue in the repository.
+For support, email info@kalyanicollections.com or create an issue in the repository.

 ---

-Built with ❤️ for Pushkara Expressions
+Built with ❤️ for Kalyani Collections